 — Albert Einstein

-The rudimentary math is already known, children know taking an apple from your friend gives you two apples.
-And they know when your friend takes both apples, now you are at a deficit.
+The rudimentary math is already known; children know taking an apple from your friend gives you two apples.
+And they know you are at a deficit when your friend takes both apples.

 Had you missed the alphabet and the math, you are lost – the world will never be the exact same as that of your classmates.